|

 mines accounted for more sinkings than any other cause.
 All four US PTs lost in the Mediterranean were

+mine victims.
 After the war, most navies disposed of their

 coastal craft.
 The US and USSR sold many to allied nations, while smaller nations like Israel and Egypt again put coastal craft to use in the 1967 Six Day war.